 DEFINITIONS

 Delinquency.
 A period of time during which a borrower and a borrower’s mortgage loan obligation are delinquent.
-A borrower and a borrower’s loan obligation are delinquent beginning on the date a periodic payment sufficient to cover principal, interest and, if applicable, escrow becomes due and unpaid, until such time as no periodic payment is due and unpaid {Regulation X - 1024.31}.
+A borrower and a borrower’s loan obligation are delinquent beginning on the date a periodic payment sufficient to cover principal, interest, and, if applicable, escrow becomes due and unpaid, until such time as no periodic payment is due and unpaid {Regulation X - 1024.31}.

 Successor in Interest.
 A person to whom an ownership interest in a property securing a mortgage loan subject to the Mortgage Servicing subpart (1024.31) or in a dwelling securing a closed-end consumer credit transaction (1026.2) is transferred from a borrower, provided that the transfer is: